-A restaurant on Budapest’s car-saturated Grand Boulevard may not be your dream dinner venue, but Trattoria Venezia serves outstanding Italian dishes at somewhat lower prices than places in downtown.
+A restaurant on Budapest’s car-saturated Grand Boulevard may not be your dream dinner venue, but Trattoria Venezia serves very decent Italian dishes at somewhat lower price points than places in downtown.
 The seafood dishes—not the strongest suit of landlocked Hungary—are especially good here.

-I could've done without the ear-catching English and Italian cover songs that comprise the daily live music performances, but keep Trattoria Venezia in the back of your mind when you're looking for reliable Italian food a bit off the beaten paths.
+I could've done without the ear-catching English and Italian cover songs that are part of the daily live music performances, but keep Trattoria Venezia in the back of your mind when you're looking for reliable Italian food a bit off the beaten path.